vapaoher/guide-to-cryptocurrency-lecture/PITCHME.md

 * [Blockchain Demo](https://www.youtube.com/watch?v=_160oMzblY8)

 Note:
 Information can only be appended, meaning, added to the end of the blockchain over time and cannot be deleted, an audit trail written in digital concrete.
 Only information is confirmed.
-This is a rarity in our digitial world where anything can be erased. https://anders.com/blockchain/hash.html
+This is a rarity in our digitial world where anything can be erased. https://anders.com/blockchain/hash.html.
+Miners calculate the blockchain and are paid in cryptocurrency in the first transaction known as the coinbase transaction through the concept known as proof of work.

 +++

 ### So why bother?